udaykiran-707/Agentic-AI-project/README.md

-🚀 Multi Agent Researcher & Report Generator
+🚀 MULTI AGENT RESEARCHER & REPORT GENERATOR

 An AI-powered multi-agent system that automates the complete research workflow — from data collection to structured report generation and PDF export.